-Brace said her parents forced to go to conversion therapy for six years.
+Brace's parents forced them to go to conversion therapy for six years.

-Brace tried taking her life several times.
-It wasn’t until the 23-year-old met other LGBTQ people, who were confident about who they were, that she started to fully accept herself.
+Brace tried taking their life several times.
+It wasn’t until the 23-year-old met other LGBTQ people, who were confident about who they were, that they started to fully accept themself.

-“I realized I didn’t have to give into those ideals,” she said.
+“I realized I didn’t have to give into those ideals,” Brace said.
 “I really felt like I could make it out of [conversion therapy] and be myself."